PrivacyStreams/PrivacyStreams/README.md

 In Android Studio, the installation involves the following steps:

 1. Clone this project to your computer.
-2. Open your own project, import privacystreams-core module.
+2. Open your own project, import privacystreams-android-sdk module.
     - Click **File -> New -> Import module...**.
-    - Select `privacystreams-core` directory as the source directory.
+    - Select `privacystreams-android-sdk` directory as the source directory.
 3. In your app module, add the following line to `dependencies`:
-    - `compile project(':privacystreams-core')`
+    - `compile project(':privacystreams-android-sdk')`

 ## Documentation